Imagine what the right words can do for your business…

 They only care about what you can do for them.

 I know, I know.
 I was a little hurt when I found this out, too.
-Unfortunately, the reality is there are a lot of really good copywriters out there.
-So whenever I decide to call it quits to retire to the lake for an idyllic life of fishing and toy photography, my clients will move on and a new copywriter will take my place.
+Whenever I call it quits and retire to the lake for an idyllic life of fishing and grilling meat, my clients will find a new copywriter to take my place.

-The same thing goes for your SaaS, technology, retail or janitorial services company.
-Because unless you invent a cutting-edge product that’s never been seen before or provide a service that’s never been offered, chances are you’re just one company in a very competitive market.
+The same applies to your small business.
+Unless you invent a cutting-edge product that’s never been seen or provide a service that’s never been offered, you’re just one small company in a very saturated market.

-While that seems like the perfect opportunity to make yourself stand out, you’re right.
-This is where identity and branding really matters.
-But that only gets them interested.
-It doesn’t convince them to buy your product or hire you.
-They need to know what you can do for them because, at the end of the day, you don’t sell products or services.
-You improve their lives by solving their problems.
+That’s why creating benefit-driven content is so important.
+Your audience needs to know what you can do for them because, at the end of the day, you don’t sell products or services.
+You improve lives by solving problems.

 Consider the following two statements you might find on a retailer’s website: